michael0k/michael0k.github.io/_posts/2025-07-11-iPhone-Price-Prediction-with-eBay-Data.md

 ---
-title: iPhone Price Prediction Using eBay Data
+title: Predicting the Prices of Used iPhones From eBay With Python
 date: 2025-07-10 10:00:00 -0500
 toc: true
 toc_sticky: true